To add assets for your in-stream video creative, upload video files to Campaign Manager 360 or add URLs that point to publisher-hosted videos.

 Publisher support: If you plan to use YouTube URLs outside YouTube.com, make sure the publisher uses IMA SDK and supports YouTube URLs in a VAST tag.
 YouTube URLs will only work on sites that use the IMA SDK (such as YouTube.com).

 Get your YouTube URL ready.
 Use standard form and use SSL (

 Do not use abbreviations (such as

-Open your in-stream video in Campaign Manager 360 and add your URL two times to the "Publisher-hosted videos" section (click Add URL).
-You should see the same YouTube URL in two rows.
+Open your in-stream video in Campaign Manager 360 and add your URL to the "Publisher-hosted videos" section (click Add URL).

-Enter the duration, width, height, and bit rate of your video in all two rows.
-Note that Campaign Manager 360 shows sample values in the first row.
+Enter the duration, width, height, and bit rate of your video.
+Note that Campaign Manager 360 shows sample values in each of these columns.
 You can remove these and enter the correct values.
 They are not based on your YouTube URL.

-When you're done, your two YouTube rows should look like this:
+When you're done, your YouTube URL should look like this:

 |URL||Preview||Include in serving||Duration||File type||Width||Height||Bit rate||Delivery|

 Edit "Video settings" for your video if needed.
 These settings are only for VAST 3.0 and VAST 4.0 compliant publishers with skippable inventory:

 - Skip button: Check the Include skip button box to insert additional skip tracking into the tags for your creative if you're using a skip button in the video.
 Skip buttons are overlays on your video that users can click to skip your ad content.
 It will only display for videos that are longer than 7 seconds.
 The publisher's video player is responsible for overlaying the button.
 You can also choose the following skip settings: